 One thing that has plagued the truck camper industry recently—and the RV industry as a whole—is the cookie-cutter approach to construction.
 If you’ve seen one, you’ve seen them all.
 Not every company is guilty of such indiscretions, of course, but you get the general idea.
 Fortunately, several truck camper companies are raising the bar with fresh and innovative designs.
 Newcomer KingStar is one such company.
 Known for building inventive horse trailers, the Michigan-based company decided to build innovative truck campers to pull those cutting-edge trailers.
 One look at the KingStar Camino 88—inside and out—and you know it’s different.
 It’s not just another cookie-cutter camper.
 Fortunately, you don’t have to break the bank to enjoy the Camino 88 either.

 Derek and Rachel Kulla acquired a Camino 88 recently.
 Available in four distinct interior layouts, the Couch Bunk, the Lounger, the Dinette, and the Open Range, the couple opted for the Dinette floorplan, which can be transformed into a comfortable full-length bed.
-All Camino 88 floorplans offer a generous floor length of 9 feet 3 inches, a width of 7.5 inches, a center of gravity between 34-36 inches, and can be hauled either on a long-bed or short-bed truck.
+All Camino 88 floorplans offer a generous floor length of 9 feet 3 inches, a width of 7.5 feet, a center of gravity between 34-36 inches, and can be hauled either on a long-bed or short-bed truck.
 The dry weight of the Camino 88 is only 2,225 pounds for the standard-equipped Open Range model.

 One thing that sets the Kingstar Camino 88 apart from other campers is the Camino’s shape.
 The company decided to ditch the standard roof line found in most campers for a more shapely appearance with a raised center just aft of the cabover.
 This additional height inside—a full 6 feet 7 inches at the highest point—results in a less cramped and claustrophobic feeling for the east-west bed and provides additional storage inside including a window-mounted air conditioner.